DIDSR/sfrc/README.rst

 sFRC for detecting fakes in medical image restoration
 ========================================================================================================================
 **sFRC** scans and performs Fourier Ring Correlation (FRC)-based analysis over small patches between images from AI-assisted methods and their reference counterparts to objectively and automatically identify fakes as detailed in our
 `sFRC paper <10.36227/techrxiv.171259560.02243347/v1>`_.
-You can also perform sFRC analysis to find fakes from iterative regularization-based methods by simply comparing images from -based vs. reference methods.
+You can also perform sFRC analysis to find fakes from iterative regularization-based methods by simply comparing images from regularization-based vs. reference methods.

 .. raw:: html